claytantor/chatscript-docker/README.md

 # chatscript-docker
-the basic chatscript app as a docker image
+the basic chatscript server as a docker image.
+This project is based on code from https://github.com/bwilcox-1234/ChatScript.
+ChatScript is the next generation chatbot engine that has won the Loebner's 4 times and is the basis for natural language company for a variety of tech startups.

 # Building
 Building the image is as easy as cloning the repo and building using the Dockerfile.